renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### `supportsLockFileMaintenance` (optional)

 Set to true if this package manager needs to update lock files in addition to package files.

+### `updateArtifacts` (async, optional)

+This function is triggered if a dependency has been updated for a package file or `lockfileMaintenance` has been triggered.
+Mostly this function is used to directly or indirectly ( e.g. by executing external binaries ) update lock files.

+### `updateDependency` (optional)

+`updateDependency` is used if the manager can not be updated with the standard replacing mechanisms and a custom replacement has to be provided.

+### `updateLockedDependency` (optional)

+???